ahester57/OSSimulator/README.md

 Uses threads to:

 	* Increment system clock
-	* Receive and log message from child
+	* Receive message from child
+	* Log messasge from child
 	* Log the spawning of children

 Child processes use message queues to talk to master.